 for all $l\in G$.
 Applying this construction to all remaining orbits, we obtain a $G$-endomorphism $g$ that satisfies $ga=bg$.

-By a corresponding construction, if $O \in K(b)$, but $O \notin K^t(b)$, we pick an orbit $O' \in K(b)$ with $O' \in S_b(O)$ and $G_O \subseteq G_{O'}$, elements $x \in O$, $x' \in O'$ with $b(x)=b(x')$, and set $h(l \cdot x)= l \cdot h(x')$.
+By a corresponding construction, if $O\in K(b)$, but $O\notin K^t(b)$, we pick an orbit $O'\in K(b)$ with $O'\in S_b(O)$ and $G_O\subseteq G_{O'}$, elements $x\in O$, $x'\in O'$ with $b(x) = b(x')$, and set $h(l\cdot x) = l\cdot h(x')$.
 This results in a $G$-endomorphism $h$.

-To show that $a \cfn b$, it suffices to show $ga=bg$, $ahg=a$, and $ghb=b$, by Proposition \ref{Prp:alternatives}.
+To show that $a\cfn b$, it suffices to show $ga = bg$, $ahg = a$, and $ghb = b$ (Proposition \ref{Prp:alternatives}).
 Note that compared to the notation of the proposition, we swapped the roles of $g$ and $h$ (this is an indirect effect of our choice to compose from right to left).
-We have already seen that $g$ satisfies $ga=bg$.
+We have already seen that $g$ satisfies $ga = bg$.

-Consider the identity $ahg=a$, and let $y \in X$.
-If $y$ lies in an orbit from $K^t(a)$, then $ahg(y)=ag^{-1}g(y)=a(y)$, where the inverese is considered with respect to the (bijective) restriction of $g$ to $ \bigcup_{O \in K^t(a)} O$.
-Assume instead that $y$ lies in an orbit $O$ with $O \notin K^t(a)$.
-Let $O',x,x'$ be as in the definition of $g$ on $O$, and let $Y = l \cdot x$, for $l \in G$.
+Consider the identity $ahg = a$, and let $y\in X$.
+If $y$ lies in an orbit from $K^t(a)$, then $ahg(y) = ag^{-1}g(y) = a(y)$, where the inverese is considered with respect to the (bijective) restriction of $g$ to $\bigcup_{O\in K^t(a)} O$.
+Assume instead that $y$ lies in an orbit $O$ with $O\notin K^t(a)$.
+Let $O',x,x'$ be as in the definition of $g$ on $O$, and let $y = l\cdot x$ for $l\in G$.
 Then

-It follows that $ahg=a$.
+It follows that $ahg = a$.

-Finally, we note that restricted to the image of $b$, $gh$ acts as the identity and so $ghb=b$.
-Hence $a \cfn b$, as required. \end{proof} \begin{theorem} Suppose that $a \cfn b$ in $\End_G(X)$.
-Then, the $G$-trims $K^{t}(a)$ and $K^{t}(b)$ are isomorphic by a graph isomorphism $g'$ that preserves stabilizer of orbits and partial labels. \end{theorem} \begin{proof} Let $h,g \in \End_G(X)$ witness $a \cfn b$, and let $h', g'$ be their induced actions on the $G$-orbits of $X$.
+Finally, we note that restricted to the image of $b$, $gh$ acts as the identity and so $ghb = b$.
+Hence $a\cfn b$, as required. \end{proof}

+\begin{theorem} Suppose that $a\cfn b$ in $\End_G(X)$.
+Then the $G$-trims $K^{t}(a)$ and $K^{t}(b)$ are isomorphic by a graph isomorphism $g'$ that preserves stabilizers of orbits and partial labels. \end{theorem} \begin{proof} Let $h,g\in \End_G(X)$ witness $a\cfn b$, and let $h', g'$ be their induced actions on the $G$-orbits of $X$.
 Note that $h,g$ satisfy all of the equations listed before Lemma \ref{lem:alternatives}.
 We remark that compared to the notation in the lemma, we exchanged the roles of $h$ and $g$.
-By replaceing $g$ with $(gh)^ig$ for suitable $i>0$, we may assume w.l.o.g. that $gh$ and $hg$ are idempotent.
+By replacing $g$ with $(gh)^ig$ for suitable $i > 0$, we may assume without loss of generality that $gh$ and $hg$ are idempotent.

-As $ag=gb$ , and $bh=ha$, we see that $g$ and $h$ (and hence also $g'$ and $h'$) are digraph homomorphisms.
-Moreover, from $ghb=b$ and $hga=a$, we obtain that $g'$ and $h'$ are inverse to each other when restricted to non-initial orbits of $K(a)$ and $K(b)$.
+As $ag = gb$ , and $bh = ha$, we see that $g$ and $h$ (and hence also $g'$ and $h'$) are digraph homomorphisms.
+Moreover, from $ghb = b$ and $hga = a$, we obtain that $g'$ and $h'$ are inverse to each other when restricted to non-initial orbits of $K(a)$ and $K(b)$.
 This implies that $g'$ and $h'$ preserves the stabilizers of non-initial orbits.